BetweenTheNumbers/movers-and-stayers/README.md

 displays these records in a useful public format.
 A shout-out to TBC for the service.
 Underlying records are **not redistributed** in this repository.

-MLB career statistics and Wins Above Replacement (fWAR) provided by **FanGraphs**, used under fair use for this non-commercial research project, with thanks.
+MLB career statistics and WAR (fWAR) provided by FanGraphs, with thanks.
+Their data is not redistributed here.

 Geocoding via the **Nominatim** API on **OpenStreetMap** data.
 Location data © OpenStreetMap contributors, ODbL 1.0.